 You Might Still Have To Repay Any Shortfall Even After Losing Your Collateral

 As mentioned earlier on, if the value of your collateral is still not enough to cover your debt, you’re obligated to pay back whatever is remaining.
-This means you’ll not only lose your collateral, you also won’t be able to escape your debt just yet.
+This means you’ll not only lose your collateral, you also won’t be able to pay off your debt just yet.

 Unsecured Personal Loans

 No Collateral Needed To Get A Personal Loan

-You don’t need any collateral to take out an unsecured personal loan, so you don’t have to worry if you don’t have any assets of high-value.
-Instead, the lender will consider key aspects such as your credit history in your application.
+You don’t need any collateral to take out an unsecured personal loan, so you don’t have to worry about the risk of losing any assets of high-value.
+Instead, the lender will consider key aspects such as your credit history and annual salary when they process your application.

-Unsecured loans are also known to have more flexible terms.
-For example, you can choose how you want to use the loaned amount—whether it’s to make a big purchase or to invest.
+Unsecured loans are also generally known to have more flexible terms.
+For example, you can choose how you want to use the loaned amount—whether it’s to make a big purchase such as a new sofa or to invest.

 Higher Interest Rates

 Since there’s no collateral involved for unsecured loans, the risk for lenders is higher.
-This means they’ll need to incentivise borrowers to complete loan repayments on time, translating to higher interest rates than secured loans.
+This translates to higher interest rates than secured loans, since the lender has less means to recoup the costs if you default on the loan.

 Usually More Difficult To Obtain Than Secured Loans

-Unless you have a good credit history, unsecured loans are usually harder to obtain than secured loans.
+Unless you have a good credit history, unsecured loans are usually harder to obtain from banks than secured loans.
 Since there’s no collateral involved, lenders need evidence demonstrating that you have a good chance of repaying the loan.

 Choosing Between A Secured And An Unsecured Personal Loan In Singapore